petergeorgas/Wordle-API/README.md

 }
 ```

 , where `"words"` is whatever word you'd like to guess.
-A guess yields an API response that looks like this:
+A correct guess yields an API response that looks like this:

 ```json
 {